tenowg/Regions/annotation.md

 {% endhighlight %}

 The first being all the players in the Region, the second being a list of all the Players in the region that have a specific skill (at this point that would be coded into the detector).
 Configurations can be set within the code.
 As you can add a Detector manually in the onAttached() and the annotation will use that detector when it processes the annotation.
 If no Detector is added manually, the Annotation will add it for you.

+### @Data
+* Type: Field Annotation
+* Description: Used to mark a public field in a feature to be saved.